 Using Twitter is a great way to get informed on issues that affect not only Canadians but people around the world.
-It is the go-to site for updates on live events and a great platform for intelligent - and some not-so intelligent - debates.
+It is the go-to site for updates on live events and a great platform for intelligent - and some not-so-intelligent - debates.
 However, like many social media platforms, sometimes the people you follow represent only a small perspective on a larger issue.

 That’s where diversifying your feed comes in.
-When you follow people on Twitter who you generally wouldn’t follow - or simply did not know about - it provides a different perspective and often offers new insight on an issue.
+When you follow people on Twitter who you generally wouldn’t follow - or simply did not know about - it provides a different perspective and often offers new insight into an issue.

 To help you diversify your feed, we have compiled a list of must-follow Twitter accounts.
-These accounts by no means represent a comprehensive perspective, but are a good starting point for unique perspectives on larger issues.
+These accounts by no means represent a comprehensive perspective but are a good starting point for unique perspectives on larger issues.

 Dr. Adrienne Keene is a superhero.
-On top of her academic career she is also an extremely active activist, blogger, tweeter, and social media guru.
+On top of her academic career, she is also an extremely active activist, blogger, tweeter, and social media guru.
 Following Dr. Keene is the best decision you will make today.
 Period.